SBRI19005U Pharma I – Drug Discovery and Preclinical Development

 Content

-This course gives an overview of the pre-clinical phase of discovery and development of medical drugs.
+This course provides an overview of the pre-clinical phase of discovery and development of medical drugs.
 The participants will be able to communicate professionally with the various specialist groups within the area of drug development.

 The topics taught are: